arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }
 ```

-To learn more about interrupts in Opta devices, check out our [Getting Started with Interrupts on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-with-interrupts).
+To learn more about interrupts in Opta™ devices, check out our [Getting Started with Interrupts on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-with-interrupts).

 ## Real-Time Clock